PatrickCoakley23/Angels_Breath/README.md

 ---
 ### How It Works
-Users may be skeptical or curious as to what the Angel's Share is or what it entails, and the 'How it Works' page is there to strengthen the message of what the Angel's Share is all about.
+Users may be skeptical or curious as to what the Angel's Share is or what it entails.
+The 'How it Works' page is there to strengthen the message of what the Angel's Share is all about.
 This page uses icons and images to get the message across in a clear manner.
 The combination of images and icons also turns a regular mundane about page into an eye catching page.

 <details>